vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

 ## Handling the files in Peakboard Designer

-In Peakboard Designer, we can choose to store a project file on the local file system—which is what we would do when using versioning with Git—or in the Hub.
+In Peakboard Designer, we can choose to store a project file on the local file system — which is what we would do when using versioning with Git — or in the Hub.
 In the subsequent dialog we select the appropriate directory.

 ![image](/assets/2025-09-09/020.png)

-To load a project from the Hub we can also choose between the file system and Hub storage.
+To load a project we can also choose between the file system and Hub storage.

 ## Versioning